Aparajita, Shankupushpam, Butterfly pea (Clitoria Ternatea)

-Aparajita is very commonly used in Panchakarma treatments of Ayurveda.
+Aparajita planet is very commonly used in Panchakarma treatments of Ayurveda.
 These treatments are very effective for balancing doshas in the body and bringing about internal as well as external detoxification.

 Because of its impact on the nervous system, it is used to treat many vata vitiated disorders in the body.

-Common properties of the herb
+Common properties of the Aparajita

 - Aparajita is grouped under Medhya herb category in Ayurveda.
 "Medhya" are herbs which help improve memory and learning.
 Therefore, it is very good for children suffering from developmental problems of the brain and problems with impaired cognitive function.

 - It is also a part of "Shirovirechanopaga" group of herbs described in Ayurveda.
 That mean it helps in the detoxification and all round cleansing of the brain and its associated structures.